hphilpotts/veg-app-backend/README.md

 - refresh my knowledge and understanding of the back-end having recently focused solely on front-end work
 - take time to understand what I am writing and why (rather than copying source code from previous projects)
 - gain practice reading various documentation and articles
-- implmenent improvement around best practices based on my learning since my last Express app
+- implement improvement around best practices based on my learning since my last Express app
 - apply 'clean code' disciplines in a practical context
 - prevent skills atrophy during the job search by varying up my areas of focus